What are Worship Services like?

 What do I Need to Bring?

-Many members and guests find that it’s easier and more fulfilling to participate in Bible study when they have their own copy of the Bible with them during worship so that they can underline or highlight particular verses for later study.
+Many members and guests find that it’s easier and more fulfilling to participate in Bible study when they have their own copy of the Bible with them during worship so that they can underline or highlight particular verses for later study or use a Bible app on their smart phone.
 During worship key Bible verses will be displayed on the overhead screens for those who do not have a Bible with them and for those who carry a different translation.

 If you prefer to take simple notes, an outline of each Sunday morning’s Bible study is provided in the bulletin with spaces and margins for personal thoughts and references.
 For other Bible study times, you may prefer to bring a notepad and pen or pencil for taking notes.